 Remote Guest Speakers

-While Zoom offers some advantages over traditional guest speaker arrangements, it also necessitates some unique considerations due to its virtual format.
+While Zoom offers some advantages over traditional guest speaker arrangements, it also necessitates some unique considerations.
 The following suggestions may aid you in your preparations for these class sessions.

 Choosing a guest speaker

 Thanks to the virtual nature of Zoom, it is now possible to host guest speakers from across the country or the world.
 Don’t be afraid to aim high and consider a diverse cast of potential speakers, including industry leaders, colleagues, or even former students of the class.
 However, make sure you communicate your interest to potential speakers with sufficient advance notice, and don’t forget to remind them about the details of the commitment.

 Set up a practice or check-in Zoom session with your speaker

 Doing so will ensure that you are both comfortable with using the technology so that it will be less of a barrier during class time.
 A short check-in is an ideal time to confirm the duration of the speaker’s presentation and Q&A sessions, as well as preferences about how to share media and slides, answer student questions, and record the session.

 Student participation is critical in almost any learning setting, and guest lectures are no exception.
 To maximize the effectiveness of a guest speaker session, consider communicating the following expectations to students.

 Consider providing students with a short biography of the speaker and directing students toward resources related to the speaker such as their LinkedIn profile, background information about their organization or company, and relevant videos or media.
 If the speaker is an author, encourage students to read their works or other relevant scholarship.